You are here

 Pointe de la Selle (2,745m)

-‘Les Mamelles’ (The Breasts) is the name often given to Pointe de la Selle (2,745m), which rises above Col Fromage (2,301m) at Ceillac.
+‘Les Mamelles’ (The Udders) is the name often given to Pointe de la Selle (2,745m), which rises above Col Fromage (2,301m) at Ceillac.
 A stunning view of the mountain may be had from the GR58 (Tour du Queyras) path when coming from the Château Queyras direction.

 Péouvou (3,232m)